-When his father declares that whichever of his sons marries and produces a son first will become the next laird, Alistair figures his destiny has finally arrived.
-The only problem is that he just doesn’t have the time to find a wife…
+When his father declares whichever of his sons marries and produces a son first will become the next laird, Alistair figures his destiny has finally arrived.
+The only problem is...he just doesn't have the time to find a wife.

-Luckily, he doesn’t have to.
-Because right under his oblivious nose is a woman who is ready and willing and just waiting to hit him over the head with her long-time crush.
-Lara Oliphant has grown up with the Oliphant bastards, but as their best friend’s younger sister, none of them have given her a second look.
-Which is a shame, because she’s done quite a lot of looking when it comes to Alistair.
-And as a result of Lara’s embarrassingly voyeuristic lifestyle, she’d decided she’s the only one who can set the poor man straight.
+Luckily, he doesn't have to, because right under his oblivious nose is a woman who is ready and willing, and just waiting to hit him over the head with her long-time crush.
+Lara Oliphant has grown up with the Oliphant bastards, but as their best friend's younger sister, none of them have given her a second look.
+Which is a shame, because she's done quite a lot of looking herself when it came to Alistair.
+And as a result of Lara's embarrassingly voyeuristic lifestyle, she's decided she's the only one who can set the poor man straight.

-Or rather…not straight.
-If Alistair got any straighter, she could shove a wick up his arse and call him a candle.
-What he needs is someone to show him how to bend, how to relax…how to have a little fun.
+If Alistair got any straighter, she could shove a wick up his rear and call him a candle.
+What he needs is someone to show him how to bend, how to relax...how to have a little fun.
 And Lara is just the woman to do it.
-Assuming she can convince him to see her as a woman!
+Assuming she can convince him to see her as a woman, that is!

-Six brothers started this mess, and now there’s only one man left standing.
-Kiergan Oliphant considers himself the only sane one in his family; how else to explain why all five of his brothers have fallen in love and gotten married, just because their father made a stupid ultimatum?
-Sure, the laird declared whichever son married and produced a son first would become his heir…but is that really any reason for a man to give up his freedom?
+Six brothers were single at the beginning of this mess, but now there's only one man left standing...
+Kiergan Oliphant considers himself the only sane one in his family; what other explanation could there be for why all five of his brothers have fallen in love and gotten married, just because their father made a stupid ultimatum?
+Sure, the laird declared whichever son married and produced a son first would become his heir, but is that really any reason for a man to give up his freedom?

-Because if there’s one thing Kiergan likes, it’s freedom.
+Because if there's one thing Kiergan likes, it's his freedom.
 And women.
 And those little berry tart things the cook makes.
-And the freedom to do things to and with women.
-So…four?
+And the freedom to do things with women.
+So...four?
 Aye, four things he likes.

-Which is good, because there’s not much else he’s good at.
-His brothers all have their talents and responsibilities, while Kiergan has been content to be relegated to the role of rake.
-He has no desire to be the next laird, which would not only mean less time for pleasure, but being saddled with a wife.
+Which is good because there isn't much else he's good at.
+His brothers all have their talents and responsibilities, while Kiergan has been content to be relegated to the role of the family rake.
+He has no desire to be the next laird, because it would not only mean less time for pleasure, but it would also mean being saddled with a wife.

-Katlyn MacKinnon knows exactly who she is, and her worth as well.
-Upon her birth, the Devil himself marked her, giving her eyes of two different colors.
-Her curse means she’ll never marry or secure alliances, but that doesn’t mean she can’t have a little fun…
+Katlyn MacKinnon knows exactly who she is, and she knows her worth as well.
+Upon her birth, the devil himself marked her by giving her eyes of two different colors.
+Her curse means she'll never marry or secure any alliances, but that doesn't mean she can't have a little fun...

 So what happens when these two independent hearts get caught in bed together?
-Hilarious shenanigans, of course!
+Hilarious shenanigans ensue, of course!